Privacy Policy

 Note

-If personal data are transferred to a third country outside the European Economic Area (EEA) in individual cases, this is done only in compliance with the requirements of Articles 44 et seq.
+If, in individual cases, personal data is transferred to a third country outside the European Economic Area (EEA), this is done exclusively in compliance with the requirements of Art.
+44 et seq.
 GDPR.
-Where necessary, appropriate safeguards are used, in particular EU standard contractual clauses (Standard Contractual Clauses, SCC) or comparable mechanisms, insofar as required by the circumstances.
+Where necessary, appropriate safeguards are used, in particular EU Standard Contractual Clauses (SCC) or comparable mechanisms, insofar as these are required under the respective circumstances.

 Storage period

-User inputs and associated log data are stored only as long as necessary for provision of the function, security, traceability and error analysis; thereafter they are deleted or anonymized unless statutory obligations require retention.
+User inputs and associated log data are stored only as long as necessary for the provision of the function, security, traceability and error analysis; they are then deleted or anonymized, unless statutory obligations prevent this.

-Personal data are disclosed only if there is a legal basis for this, in particular in the case of a legal obligation, for contract performance, within the scope of a data processing agreement or on the basis of your consent.
+Personal data is disclosed only if there is a legal basis for doing so, in particular in the case of a legal obligation, for contract performance, within the framework of data processing on behalf, or on the basis of your consent.

-A transfer to third countries (states outside the EU or the EEA) is made only in compliance with the requirements of Articles 44 et seq.
-GDPR, in particular where there is an adequacy decision, appropriate safeguards (e.g., EU standard contractual clauses) or an explicit consent.
+A transfer to third countries (states outside the EU or the EEA) takes place only in compliance with the requirements of Art.
+44 et seq.
+GDPR, in particular where there is an adequacy decision, appropriate safeguards (e.g. EU Standard Contractual Clauses) or explicit consent.

-We delete or block personal data as soon as the purpose of processing ceases and no statutory retention obligations prevent this.
-Where no specific storage periods are stated in this privacy policy, the storage period depends on the purpose of processing and statutory retention obligations (e.g., commercial and tax retention periods).
-Examples:
+We delete or block personal data as soon as the purpose of processing no longer applies and no statutory retention obligations prevent this.
+Insofar as no specific storage periods are stated in this privacy policy, the storage period depends on the purpose of processing as well as on statutory retention obligations (e.g. retention periods under commercial and tax law).

 • Server log files: generally a maximum of 14 days.

-• Application data in case of rejection: no later than 3 months.
+• Application data in case of rejection: no later than after 3 months.

 • Newsletter data: until consent is withdrawn.

-• Contract and billing data: according to statutory retention obligations, thereafter deletion.
+• Contract and billing data: in accordance with statutory retention obligations, then deletion.

 You have the right to:

-• to lodge a complaint with a supervisory authority (Art.
+• Lodge a complaint with a supervisory authority (Art.
 77 GDPR).

 Right to object (Art.
 21 GDPR):